hautamakih/FossilNOW/README.md

 - Content-based Filtering and kNN Collaborative Filtering hybrid algorithm
   - Combines the Content-based Filtering and Collaborative filtering algorithms

+## Requirements

+This app works with `python3.10` and `python3.11`. `python3.12` will be working as soon as `scikit-surprise` package will support it.

 ## Instructions

+0. Create virtual environment (Optional):

+    `python -m venv venv`

+    Activate the virtual environment:

+    `source venv/bin/activate`

 1. Install packages with pip by running: